Fatal fire destroys mobile home in St. Lucie County

-At least one person was killed and two others were taken to local hospitals on Monday morning after flames destroyed a mobile home in St. Lucie County, authorities say.
+At least one person was killed and two others were taken to local hospitals on Monday morning after flames destroyed a mobile home in St. Lucie County, authorities said.

 The St. Lucie County Fire Rescue District said crews responded to the Colony Club Mobile Home Park, located in the 2600 block of U.S. Highway 1 near Fort Pierce, around 2:45 a.m.